jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our workplaces are riddled with too many bureaucrats and managers.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
 And now, sadly, it's obvious for everyone to see and feel every time we hear "the virus is getting closer."

-Our society is fragile against this test because our "eight different bosses" micro-management culture has been running our manufacturing, hospitals, insurance companies, banks, and so many other industries, for generations.
+Our society is fragile against this test because of our "eight different bosses" culture.
+They've controlled our manufacturing, hospitals, insurance companies,  and many other industries, and looked out for themselves first.

 As a result, when using our education system, make a claim, try to understand our mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.